 - Assumption that future needs of their law firm require liquidity and accessibility of their money.

-A sample case this month was an attorney with 11 other equity partners settled a TVM inventory, and established a QSF for the inventory settlement.
-By talking through the accounting with her partners, a percentage of the $5,000,000 fee on the settlement was paid to the firm directly for all of the partners who did not want to elect a tax deferral, and our client chose periodic payments established between her, her clients and the QSF trustee.
+A sample case was an attorney with 11 other equity partners settled a TVM inventory and established a QSF for the inventory settlement.
+By talking through the accounting with her partners, a percentage of the $5 million fee on the settlement was paid to the firm directly for all of the partners who did not want to elect a tax deferral, and our client chose periodic payments established between her, her clients and the QSF trustee.
 With the fees invested in the SP500 and Russell 2000 and other globally diversified portfolios, our client will achieve significant pre tax growth for her future.
 This money most importantly has also been invested outside the practice of law, so it is no longer at risk.
-Are Attorney Fee deferrals and structured attorney fees like your firms 401K?
-Yes, but infinitely better.
-No limitation on contribution, no restrictions to age 591/2.
-Younger attorneys would do well to talk to their partners early in their career and start doubling what they put in their 401k’s.
-Under 2018 tax law, you can put $17,500 into a 401K.

 The fees for these programs can be significant.
 Do your homework.
-We simply charge 1% on the assets under management, a fraction of what other firms charge, and what contributions to your profit sharing plans may be costing you.
+We simply charge one percent on the assets under management, a fraction of what other firms charge, and what contributions to your profit sharing plans may be costing you.

 We think it is just smart business.
 We can provide a free consultation, a review of your firms profit sharing plan or 401k, and can help you decide wether a deferral in any particular year is the right choice.